Photon-HDF5/photon-hdf5/docs/writing.rst

 to simplify the writing step and to make sure that the saved file conforms to the specifications.
 Phconvert, in fact, checks that all mandatory fields are present and have correct names and types, and adds a description to each field.
-Phconvert can be directly used in programs written in Python, MATLAB or other languages that allow calling Python code (see next sections). phconvert permissive license (MIT) allows integration with both open and closed source software.
+Phconvert can be directly used in programs written in Python or other languages that allow calling Python code (see next sections). phconvert permissive license (MIT) allows integration with both open and closed source software.